shishirraven/wpguide/procedures/linking_button.md

-# Linking a Button to Wordpress Website.
+# Linking a Button to WordPress Website.

 ## Procedure